Summary of Decameron tales: Fifth tale (I, 5)

 The Marquis of Montferrat, on his way to the Crusades, tells King Phillip of France of his happy marriage to the beautiful Marchioness.
 King Phillip is entranced with the Marquis's description of her and makes an excuse to detour to Montferrat so he can seduce her.
 He sends a courier ahead to tell the Marchioness that he is arriving soon and would like to be hosted and dine in the estate.
 The Marchioness devises a plan to keep King Phillip from her.
 When he arrives, she throws a banquet for King Phillip composed entirely of hens.
 King Phillip asks whether there are any roosters.
-The Marchioness replies that there aren't but hens and women are the same everywhere.
-King Phillip, shocked by her wit and unwillingness, finishes the meal and quickly returns to the Crusade.
+The Marchioness replies that there are only hens which, like women, are the same everywhere.
+King Phillip, surprised by her wit and virtue, finishes the meal and quickly returns to the Crusade.

 The story originates from One Thousand and One Nights.
 The marquis and marchioness at the time of Philip's crusade were William V and Judith of Babenberg.

 Sixth tale (I, 6)

 Emilia narrates yet another anti-clerical tale, the fourth of the day so far.

 A well-off man, becoming rather tipsy, rashly says that his wine is "good enough for Christ himself".
-The greedy inquisitor hears this and prosecutes him.
-After some time for attending to penances imposed upon him, he hears at a mass that "you shall receive an hundredfold and shall possess eternal life".
-He returns to the inquisitor and marks large amounts of "swill" being given to the poor.
-He commiserates with the inquisitor saying that if he receives 100 times as much in the afterlife, he would be drowned.
-This incenses the inquisitor, but also embarrasses him for his gluttony.
+A greedy inquisitor hears this and prosecutes him, imposing onerous penances, which the man performs.
+One Sunday, the man hears at a mass that "you shall receive an hundredfold and shall possess eternal life".
+He returns to the inquisitor and remarks on the large amounts of leftover broth being given to the poor each day.
+He commiserates with the inquisitor saying that, if he receives 100 times as much in the afterlife, he would be drowned.
+This incenses the inquisitor, but also embarrasses him for his gluttony and for the stinginess of the friars who give only their leftover broth to the poor.
+He tells the man to depart and never return, which suits the man perfectly.

 Some commentators have identified the inquisitor as Pietro dell'Aquila, the inquisitor of Florence in 1345.